 1992 State Auto National (SAN) was launched in Ohio to take advantage of the growing and profitable nonstandard auto market.
 SAN adhered to key State Auto philosophies such as commitment to the independent agency system and prolific service.
 By 1996, National would be operating in eight states.

 1996 State Auto celebrated its 75th anniversary and entered its 23rd state of operation in Oklahoma.
 In May, Robert H. (Bob) Moone was elected president and COO of the State Auto companies; Bob Bailey retained the title of chairman and CEO.
 State Auto introduced the PaceSetter producer training program designed for new agency producers.
-This revolutionary program featured a two-week training session at the home office, plus a year-long intensive coaching process with all participants.
-The program becomes an immediate success.
+An immediate success, this revolutionary program featured a two-week training session at the home office, plus a year-long intensive coaching process with all participants.

-1999 The new Nashville Regional Office facility opened in July with an open house for associates and agencies from its six-state territory.
-State Auto approached the new millennium with total confidence, thanks to major Year 2000 conversion efforts begun early in the decade.
+1999 State Auto approached the new millennium with total confidence, thanks to major Year 2000 conversion efforts begun early in the decade.
 Come January 1, 2000, the conversion was seamless.

 At left: Robert H. Moone (left) and Robert L. Bailey.
 Bailey was elected president of the State Auto companies in in 1983, and later was named chairman and CEO.
 He retired in 2000.
 Moone was elected president in 1996, and was later named chairman and CEO.
 He retired in 2006.